 - Laser therapy has a similar effect but tends to be more precise as the dermatologist has more control over the intensity of the treatment.
 Laser treatments involve ‘zapping’ the affected areas with high-energy light.
 The mildest treatments work on the skin’s epidermis (surface layer), while more intense treatments can penetrate the deepest layers of the skin.

-- The Eucerin Spotless Brightening products contain Thiamidol, an effective and patented ingredient that acts at the root cause of hyperpigmentation by reducing melanin production.
+The Eucerin ProACNE Solution Triple Effect Serum also contain Thiamidol, an effective and patented ingredient that acts at the root cause of hyperpigmentation by reducing melanin production.
 They’ve been clinically and dermatologically proven to reduce dark marks and prevent their re-appearance.